os-threat/Stix-ORM/docs/sco/Network-Traffic.md

 The Network Traffic object represents arbitrary network traffic that originates from a source and is addressed to a destination.
 The network traffic MAY or MAY NOT constitute a valid unicast, multicast, or broadcast network connection.
 This MAY also include traffic that is not established, such as a SYN flood.

-To allow for use cases where a source or destination address may be sensitive and not suitable for sharing, such as addresses that are internal to an organization’s network, the source and destination properties (src_ref and dst_ref, respectively) are defined as optional in the properties table below.
+To allow for use cases where a source or destination address may be sensitive and not suitable for sharing, such as addresses that are internal to an organizationï¿½s network, the source and destination properties (src_ref and dst_ref, respectively) are defined as optional in the properties table below.
 However, a Network Traffic object MUST contain the protocols property and at least one of the src_ref or dst_ref properties and SHOULD contain the src_port and dst_port properties.

 [Reference in Stix2.1 Standard](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_rgnc3w40xy)
 ## Stix 2.1 Properties Converted to TypeQL